Notwithstanding its limited resources, mass medical mission has attained the following monumental milestones:

 These expert translations are to be made available as Interactive Voice Response (IVR) messages, powered by the major telecommunication companies, with the Nigerian Communications Commission (NCC) as the main facilitator.

-Launching of the anti-Cancer Vaccine (GARDASIL) on 18th of October, 2009, by the then Minister of Information, Prof. Dora Akunyili (of blessed memory)
+Launching of the anti-Cancer Vaccine (GARDASIL) at the first centre of mmm/NCPP, on 18th of October, 2009, by the then Minister of Information, Prof. Dora Akunyili (of blessed memory)

 Organization of major advocacy events to sensitize the policy makers, influential Nigerians and the public on the need to stem the cancer scourge.